jbytheway/clang-tidy-plugin-support/README.md

 * Further headers; these are internal `clang-tidy` headers not normally installed by llvm.
 * The patched `clang-tidy` binary with plugin support.
+* A static library `clangTidyMain.a` containing the usual `clang-tidy` functionality.
 * A symlink to access `FileCheck` under its usual name, not `FileCheck-8`.
 * `check_clang_tidy.py`, also used for tests.